Why choose Island Farms ice cream?

 What is the difference between ice cream and other frozen treats?

 To be called ice cream, a frozen dessert must contain a minimum of 10% milk fat: economy brands may have 11 or 12%mf, and super premium ice cream may have up to 16%mf.
 Sherbet is a 1.5%mf product, the lowest fat offering of our frozen desserts.
 Frozen yogurt contains active bacterial culture, has a similar texture to ice cream and is also low in fat with a 3.5%mf content.
-No Sugar Added frozen treat is sweetened with sucralose, sorbitol and maltitol so it is very much like regular ice cream, without the sugar.

 What is the proper temperature for my scooping cabinet?